AdamariMosqueda/Gradient-boosted-tree-classifier/theory/README.md

 The sklearn.ensemble module provides methods for classification and regression through gradient-powered regression trees.
 ## Conclution
+This type of tree helps us see 'where we are' and 'where we want to go' no longer seems to work, and things become more interesting.
+As in the other types of prediction, this one helps us with training data and then with test data in order to have the least margin of error.
 ## References
 - Cory Maklin.
 (2019).
 Gradient Boosting Decision Tree Algorithm Explained.
 2020, de towardsdatascience Sitio web: https://towardsdatascience.com/machine-learning-part-18-boosting-algorithms-gradient-boosting-in-python-ef5ae6965be4
 - Freddy Hernández.
 (2020).
 Gradient Boost.
 2020, de github Sitio web: https://fhernanb.github.io/libro_mod_pred/gradboost.html